1. Is it correct to believe that omega 6’s are always bad?

 The key point is that we should strive for a diet that limits omega six consumption to the appropriate ratios for human optimization based upon an ancestral biochemistry.
 This ratio is 2 to 1 to 6 to 1 by most good studies I have read.
 So when you begin your own trek to get healthy and optimized I would strongly suggest you get your own omega 6/3 ratio drawn so you can see how far your past diet led you astray from what should be ideal………if that number is greater than 6 to 1 and you have active chronic inflammatory markers that are elevated, then your first move should be to bring down the omega 6 content of your diet and increase the dietary consumption of omega 3’s before you supplement with fish oil!

 If you overdo your fish oil supplementation and don’t test you could actually hurt yourself and your cause long term.
 You may even cause stalls of changes in your VAP and HS CRP levels.
+It also stops weight loss and can make autoimmune conditions worse.
 They may also confound you and your doctor because you forgot the context of why this has happened.
-Remember fish oil in supplement form is a “PUFA too” and is subject to serious peroxidation and ALE formation when it is taken improperly or when it is adulterated.
+Remember fish oil in supplement form is a “PUFA too”, and it is subject to serious peroxidation and ALE formation when it is taken improperly or when it is adulterated.
 So it too, can be a double edge sword like the O6 content has been vilified in our community.
 REMEMBER CONTEXT is critical for Optimal!

 1. S. Bunting, S. Moncada, and J.R.
 Vane, “Prostacyclinâ€”Thromboxane A2 Balance: Pathophys- iological and Therapeutic Implications,” British Medical Journal, (1983) Vol. 39, No. 3, pages 271-276.